kf2020/NYT-wk8/README.md

 # NYT

-Currently the baseline app for Week 3 INFS3634.
+Currently the baseline app for Week 4 INFS3634.

-You will need to know how everything in this app works to be able to continue in Week 4.
+You will need to know how everything in this app works to be able to continue in Week 5.

+**Week 4**
+- New class "ArticleAdapter" - our custom Adapter for the RecyclerView
+- Refactor MainActivity.java to use RecyclerView
+- Change activity_main.xml to be only a RecyclerView
+- Same functionality as last week, but so much cleaner, efficient, and scalable.

 **Week 3**
 - Second activity, the detail activity that shows the user the details for a specific article.